Posted in Technology

 Adjust the Audio Settings.

-The other options here (“Echo cancellation” and “Stereo audio”) may compromise your connection speed and/or the sound quality for either you or the person on the other end.
+Next, THIS IS THE MOST IMPORTANT STEP: In the Audio Profile section, select “Original sound for musicians.”
+You’ll have to toggle the sub-selections “High fidelity music mode”, “Echo cancellation” and “Stereo audio.”
+The second and third options may compromise your connection speed and/or the sound quality for either you or the person on the other end.
 Experiment to see if they help at all.
 If they don’t, you can leave them unchecked.

 Stereo audio: Encodes mic audio in stereo.
 Requires a stereo-capable microphone or audio interface.